Born: 02 March 1989 (Wilrijk, Belgium)

 A Belgium international, he came through the ranks at Ajax, making 186 appearances and scoring 15 goals during nine years with the Eredivisie champions, where he lifted three league titles and one Dutch Cup.
 He was named Ajax Talent of the Year in 2010, an honour also won by Jan Vertonghen and Christian Eriksen during their times in Amsterdam.

 Capped by Belgium at every level from Under-15 to Under-21, Toby made his senior international debut in 2009 and appeared at the 2014 FIFA World Cup finals in Brazil.
-He also featured for his nation at Euro 2016, scoring the opening goal in Belgium's 4-0 win over Hungary in the round of 16.
+He also featured for his nation at Euro 2016, scoring the opening goal in Belgium's 4-0 win over Hungary in the round of 16, and was heavily involved in Belgium's best-ever World Cup finish as they came third at the 2018 tournament in Russia.